Dali's Llama - Full On Dunes

 All this really means (I get paid by the word, so yer gonna get a few extra) is you get gummy riffs sticking to ANY black t-shirt that contained a yowler who yowled at The MC5, yowled at Thin Lizzy, yowled at Saxon, then yowled at Green River, yowled at Fatso Jetson, and takes his nephew to the Motörhead, Misfits, Year Long Disaster, Valient Thorr tour BUT only after the Glasspack, Totimoshi, Nebula show (salting the Nation's better clubs this Fall).
 C'mon, I've sailed on the good ship D.L. for a few years now and I'm not getting' off 'cause they get in there and slug-it-out with 50 years of rock plus roll plus roots fuel bulking up their wood-choppin', sand-surfin', swamp-skatin' bar hum.
 Shit, this elemental can't fake it: You'd know before the first tune was a minute in.
 Hey, if they weren't fucking "it," they wouldn't have folks from Throw Rag, Kyuss, Yawning Man, and Hot Beast Pussy Fiend chipping in, would they?"

-- Craig Regala, LOLLIPOP
+- Craig Regala, LOLLIPOP.com

 "Dali's Llama have kicked it up a notch.
 Their last album was good.
 "Full on Dunes" is even better.
 Groovy and psychedelic baby!
 Dali's Llama has concocted a flavor of its own, which is a good thing in a stoner rock scene that's starting to seem a tad glutted to me.
 Song constructions are diverse, with rockier tunes giving way to slower progressions (though no descent into attention-challenging drone).
 Flowing, wicked grooves that make the neck and head move!
 There's tons more artistic poetry in their music than in that last phrase of mine!
 A sense of fun and a little cutting attitude.

 Swelling waves of trip-distortion sweep across the hearer, big liquid pulses of dense rock-n-roll energy that make Dali's Llama a good go-to act for those needing a stoner rock fix.
 And this band has the coolest name in the genre.
-It calls to mind both the surrealist mesmerism of the artist Dali as well as the mysticism of the Buddhist leader.
+It calls to mind both the surrealist mesmerism of the artist Dali as well as the mysticism of the Buddhist leader."

 "FULL ON DUNES is a big surprise!
 I haven't heard so far from that band (but they released 6 CDs so far), but I was impressed from the first second.
 The album got produced by Scott Reeder from the mighty KYUSS and the sound is awesome!
 The record features special guest appearances by Mario Lalli (Fatso Jetson, Desert Sessions, Yawning Man, great guitars especially on CHEAP AND PORTABLE), Capt.
 Sean Wheeler ( Throw Rag, Charley Horse, Sun Trash), Joe Dillon (Hot Beat Pussy Fiend) and Scott Reeder (Kyuss, The Obsessed, Goatsnake).
 Starting with the mighty ON DUNES, which will blow you away with a mighty groove.
 The songs are heavier as the old material (note from the info-sheet) and the new drummer Jeff provides a solid driving rhythm.
 Maybe that is the point of the heavier and more groovy material.
 Songs like the mentioned ON DUNES, CAN'T CATCH ME (in my eyes the highlight on the record, including Mario Lallis guitar again and Scott Reeders bass solo) or the relaxed CHEAP AND PORTABLE are in the same league as CHE or MASTERS OF REALITY.
 This is true sounding southern California desert rock with great fuzz guitars.
 The mighty FLOATING starts with a ALICE IN CHAINS like riff and turns into a great smoothie song.
 I think this nine energetic songs are a must have for all Stoner / Desert / Fuzz Rock fans and I think the heaviest and fastest record from Zach Huskey (guitar, vocals) and Erica Huskey (bass) (plus the new drummer Jeff Howe).
 GET IT!